The last tattered remnants of the Cuban nuclear program.

 We sat on the bank of the lake as we ate, and talked, and during that time the sun disappeared below the horizon.
 In time the moon rose over the lake, bringing with it a bitter wind that swept in from off the water.
 Our next destination was going to somewhat warmer, though; it was the last night of our tour, and we were planning to celebrate the occasion with fire.

 It was getting late when we arrived at our destination near Bethesda.
-The Sage led us to a place he’d been before, inside the hill, the grand, secret and subterranean space afforded by a disused Victorian rail tunnel.
+P led us to a place he’d been before, inside the hill, the grand, secret and subterranean space afforded by a disused Victorian rail tunnel.

 We took a short walk along the quiet country road, only the occasional passing car to light our path, and then we were there, at the perimeter fence.
 We climbed up and over in the dark.
 There were no train tracks on the other side, only a level space where they might once have been laid – this tunnel was never put to use but rather built, paved, then fenced off and forgotten altogether.

 Back at Lleoliad Gyfrinach, the earth had swallowed us into a void of darkness; but at Bethesda we passed from darkness into light.
 From an inky Welsh night, nothing but trees and distant rustlings, we trod quietly inside the tunnel and the light from four torches fell immediately upon the stones around us.
 We were about to make that tunnel a whole lot brighter still.

 We had brought with us – in addition to a few leftover cans of cider – an egg whisk, a bottle of paraffin, a climbing tether and a bag of fine grade steel wool.
 The wool went inside the whisk, the whisk attached to the tether, the whole thing was doused in paraffin and then set alight; one after another, we took turns at loading, lighting and spinning.